bng94/discord-features-handler/README.md

 | Required | `true` |

 #### BOT_TOKEN
-Discord-features-handler will handle the client.login so you will need to setup enter Discord Bot Token
+Discord-features-handler will handle the client.login on function setup, so you will need to enter Discord Bot Token

 | Key | BOT_TOKEN |
 | --- | --- |